the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/banjo/_index.md

 - return a `dictionary` with any key,value paris

-For the `Directory Server`, let's implement two views:
+For the `Directory Server`, let's implement a few simple views:
 - adding a `Person` (`POST`)
 - listing all exisiting `Person`s (`GET`)
 - listing one `Person`'s email (`GET`)